BrandenEK/Blasphemous.BetterSaves/README.md

 ## Features
 - Increases the amount of usable save slots (Default 12)
 - Allows you to name each save file
+- Displays warning popup when attempting to load a save file with differing mods

 ## Notes
 - Use the shoulder buttons to switch between screens on the slots menu